castaway/dbix-class-book/chapters/03-Describing-database.md

 than the primary key, which must also be unique).
 The first argument is a name for the constraint which can be anything, the second is a arrayref of column names.

+Note: We've just looked at some of the available keys available for setting on columns.
+Here are the other available keys and their uses.
+Some of these will be put into use later:

+default_value
+:    string, number or scalar reference (for a function or other literal SQL)

+is_nullable
+:    true or false value (default is false) which sets up the table in the database to allow `NULL` values in this column. `NULL` is a special SQL keyword which means "no value".
+DBIx::Class represents NULL values with `undef`.

+retrieve_on_insert
+:    fetch the value for this column from the database after we create a new row.
+This is useful for automatically created such as timestamps.

 ### Cross-Table relationships